bobbylcraig/bobbylcraig.github.io/_posts/2025-01-04-on-the-ship-of-theseus.md

 description: After Intuit acquired Mailchimp, how much of the original company remains?
 A Ship-of-Theseus reflection on culture, scale, and identity.
 ---

-When Intuit acquired Mailchimp for $12 billion in 2021[^1], I found myself asking a question I hadn't revisited since college: how many pieces of a ship can you replace before it's no longer the same ship?
+When Intuit acquired Mailchimp for $12 billion in 2021—[Intuit's announcement](https://mailchimp.com/newsroom/intuit-completes-mailchimp-acquisition/) has the official summary; [archived](https://archive.is/C2rnA) in case it moves—I found myself asking a question I hadn't revisited since college: how many pieces of a ship can you replace before it's no longer the same ship?
 The thought experiment, the Ship of Theseus, first intrigued me when I role-played as the fictional Lithicles of Scambonidae, a master stonemason turned aspiring tyrant, in an Ancient Greece simulation.
 Back then, I wielded it as rhetorical flair to justify rebuilding Athens' walls (and yes, I made _"Build the Wall" jokes_ at the time 🤦🏻‍♂️).
 Decades later, the metaphor took on new weight as I watched my workplace transform under Intuit's stewardship.

 To set the stage, here's a refresher on the Ship of Theseus.
 Imagine a ship docked for decades.
 Over time, its planks rot and are replaced, one by one, until none of the original wood remains.
 Philosophers then ask: is it still the Ship of Theseus?
 Or has it become something entirely different?
 The experiment probes identity—of objects, people, and, as I've come to appreciate, companies.